keyplay/pythonLearning/README.md

 sortSpecial.py - sort the tuple by name.<br/>
 decorator.py - log some strings before and after the function running.<br/>
 classProperty.py - add some attributes to a class.<br/>
-makeDoctest.py - test a function using doctest.
+makeDoctest.py - test a function using doctest.<br/>
+makedir.py - output something like dir -l using os module.